Opening and Saving Files |

 The location bar, which can be found on top of the folder view, displays the path to the current folder.
 The location bar has two modes:

-When in bread crumb mode, clicking in the gray area to the right of the path with the left mouse button switches the location bar to the editable mode, in which the path can be edited using the keyboard.
-To switch back to bread crumb mode, click the check mark at the right of the location bar with the left mouse button.
+When in bread crumb mode, clicking in the gray area to the right of the path with the “editable” mode, in which the path can be edited using the keyboard.
+To switch back to bread crumb mode, click the check mark at the right of the location bar with the mouse button.

 This provides the standard KDE list of Places, shared with Dolphin and other file management tools.

 The largest part of the file selection window is the area that lists all items in the current directory.
-To select a file, you can double-click on it, or choose one and hit Open or Save.
+To select a file, you can double-click on it, or choose one and hit or .

 You can also select multiple files at once.
 To select specific files, or to unselect specific files that are already selected, press and hold Ctrl, click on each file, then release Ctrl.
 To select a contiguous group of files, click the first file, press and hold Shift, click on the last file in the group, and release Shift.